pombredanne/Printemps/README.rst

   to `bulbflow <http://bulbflow.com/>`_ an can be used with a Printemps server.
   Flask and Django client integration are planned.

-- ``printemps.query``: It's similar in purpose and spirit to Tinkerpop's `Gremlin <https://github.com/tinkerpop/gremlin/>`_ but doesn't make use of it.
+- ``printemps.query.gql``: It's similar in purpose and spirit to Tinkerpop's `Gremlin <https://github.com/tinkerpop/gremlin/>`_ but doesn't make use of it.
   You can use it with embedded databases built with the core API or with the client library.

-- Planned: ``printemps.pygq``: It allows to query a remote graphdb using pure python functions and methods defined in a custom graph database class or vanilla ``printemps.core.Graph``
+- ``printemps.pql``: It allows to query a remote graphdb using pure python functions and methods defined in a custom graph database class or vanilla ``printemps.core.Graph``